dherges/dherges/README.md

 ### 📈 Open Source Legacy

-While my current focus is on building enterprise systems, I remain a strong advocate for the Open Source community.
+While my current focus is on building enterprise systems, I remain blown away by the amazing things the Open Source community is building.

 Or, to put it into basketball terms: